abonillabeeche/cf-intro/README.md

     $ cf push doraX -m 128M

+Notice the URLs section or see the apps deployed with

+    $ cf apps

 Visit the URL for your App by opening the host Firefox

 Clone Sinatra App (first, exit the dora folder)